 - Understanding and commitment to the values of a JCU immersion experience (Education, Service, Social Justice, Community, and Spirituality)

 - Demonstrated ability to work with other students, faculty/staff leaders, and the administrator of the Immersion Experience Program

-- Outgoing personality and ability to foster community within a group of diverse individuals
+- Ability to foster community within a group of diverse individuals

 - Cumulative GPA of at least 2.5